flinson/flinson/README.md

 I like to code at serene nights
 ---------------------------------

 Hey you!
-Yeah you, the one reading this, you are an amazing human.
-To tell you about myself, I am a student studying statistics and am interested in pursuing a career in actuarial science.
+Yeah you, the one reading this,To tell you about myself, I am a student studying statistics and am interested in pursuing a career in actuarial science.
 In addition to my studies, I enjoy coding during the evenings from time to time.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [flinsonlindo@gmail.com](mailto:flinsonlindo@gmail.com)
-* 🧠  I'm learning Python
+* 🧠  I know Python
 * 🤝  I'm open to collaborating on interesting projects